andytudhope/living-blue-book/source/knowledge_repo/index.md

 Come, join the courageous who have no choice but to bet their entire world That indeed, indeed, God is real." — Khwāja Shams-ud-Dīn Muḥammad Ḥāfeẓ-e Shīrāzī

+"The colour of Allah is upon us!
+And what better dye than that of Allah.
+It is Him we worship."
+Qur'an 2:138

 "For ever we come, for ever we go;
 \[...\]
 But sure, a mystery here abides,